 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Montpellier to Marseille without having to change trains.
-There are 5 direct trains from Montpellier to Marseille.
+There are 12 direct trains from Montpellier to Marseille each day.
 Though there may be fewer direct services available depending on your exact departure date.

-Trains travelling from Montpellier to Marseille cover a distance of around 124km during the journey.
+Trains travelling from Montpellier to Marseille cover a distance of around 77 miles (124 km) during the journey.